rhertzog/distro-tracker/docs/about.rst

 Web Interface
 -------------

-Each source and pseudo package has its own Web page displaying information aggregated from various sources.
+Each source and pseudo package has its own Web dashboard displaying information aggregated from various sources.
 This page is accessible at the URL ``/<package-name>``.

 If a binary package name is entered, the user is redirected to the corresponding source package's page.

-A convenient search form is provided on the frontpage as well as on each package's page which allows users to jump to another package page and supports autocomplete suggestions for both source and pseudo packages.
+A convenient search form is provided on the front page as well as on each package's page which allows users to jump to another package page.
+It supports auto completed suggestions for both source and pseudo packages.

 The information currently provided for each package is divided into the following panels: